Spurious Rewards: Rethinking Training Signals in RLVR: The Curious Case of Random Rewards

 \section{The Curious Case of Random Rewards}

 In this section, we study a special case of our spurious rewards, random rewards, where the reward is randomly assigned independently of the model rollouts.
-We provide detailed gradient derivation in this special case and discuss our hypothesis on one of the potential sources of training signals with random rewards---the clipping bias in GRPO update.
+We first show that random rewards work across several non-zero reward probabilities (Figure~\ref{fig:random_thresholds}), confirming that this is a stable observation.
+Next, we provide detailed gradient derivation in this special case and discuss our hypothesis on one of the potential sources of training signals with random rewards---the clipping bias in GRPO update.

+\paragraph{Random rewards with varying probabilities consistently improve performance.} We train \qwenmath using GRPO with random rewards assigned by $\mathtt{Bernoulli}(\gamma)$ variables, where $\gamma \in \{0.7, 0.5, 0.3, 0.001, 0\}$.
+Each response receives reward 1 with probability $\gamma$ and 0 otherwise.
+We find that all non-zero probability configurations successfully lead to significant performance gains after an initial period of exploration, yielding comparable performance to ground truth rewards (Figure~\ref{fig:random_thresholds}). $\gamma = 0$ yields no improvement as expected, since constant rewards provide no learning signal.
+The convergence speed varies with $\gamma$, but all configurations eventually reach similar high-performance regimes, with accuracy improvements of 15-20 percentage points on MATH-500.

 \paragraph{Recap of notations.} Recall that we denote the input prompt as $x$ and the corresponding model rollouts as $\{y^{(1)}, \cdots, y^{(G)}\}$, where $G\in \mathbb{N^+}$ is the rollout size.
 In addition, we denote the $t$-th token in the $i$-th rollout $y^{(i)}$ as $y^{(i)}_t$, where $t \in \mathbb{N^+}$ and $1\leq t \leq |y^{(i)}|$.
 The normalized group-relative advantage in GRPO is \( \hat{A}(x,y) = \frac{r(x,y) - \bar{r}_x}{\sigma_x} \), where $\bar{r}_x$ is the group-wise mean and $\sigma_x$ is the group-wise standard deviation.
 The token-level importance ratio\footnote{For simplicity, we denote $\pi(y_t|x,y_{<t})$ as $\pi_x(y_t)$, and similarly $\pi_\theta(y_t|x,y_{<t})$ as $\pi_{\theta,x}(y_t)$, $\pi_\text{old}(y_t|x,y_{<t})$ as $\pi_{\text{old},x}(y_t)$.} is \(\rho_t(y;\theta) = \frac{\pi_{\theta,x}(y_t)}{\pi_{\text{old},x}(y_t)} \), where $t$ is the token index.